jzacsh/jzacsh-www/input/beer.md

 * Nmap Network Scanning: The Official Nmap Project Guide to Network Discovery and Security Scanning<br />
   by Gordon Fyodor Lyon

-* The Shallows: What the Internet Is Doing to Our Brains<br />
-  by Nicholas Carr

-* Infinite Jest<br />
-  by David Foster Wallace

 * The Modern Mind: An Intellectual History of the 20th Century<br />
   by Peter Watson